Lucy (George Harrison guitar)

 George's red Les Paul, Lucy, given to him by Eric Clapton.

 "Lucy" is the name George Harrison of the Beatles gave to the unique red Gibson Les Paul guitar he received from Eric Clapton in August 1968.
-Previously owned by the rock guitarists John Sebastian and Rick Derringer, Lucy is one of the most famous electric guitars in the world.
+Also owned earlier by the rock guitarists John Sebastian and Rick Derringer, Lucy is one of the most famous electric guitars in the world.

 Background

 Lucy was originally a "Goldtop" Les Paul Standard model with PAF humbucking pickups, a combination initially produced only in 1957 and part of 1958.
 Gibson records show that serial number 7-8789 was shipped from the factory in Kalamazoo, Michigan, on December 19, 1957.